 - 1. To learn basic disciplines in grammar and composition, Biblical truth, Christian ethical behavior, a historical perspective of Western civilization in a global world, and an individualized philosophy of learning - 2.
 To acquire skills in: - a.
-Leading others to a personal relationship with Jesus Christ (skill of evangelism) - Serving in local church ministries (skill of effective leadership with Christ-like character in the various functions and ministries of the local church) - c.
+Leading others to a personal relationship with Jesus Christ (skill of evangelism) - b.
+Serving in local church ministries (skill of effective leadership with Christ-like character in the various functions and ministries of the local church) - c.
 Leading youth ministry in church Learning Centers (skills of educational organization and administration)

 - 3. To train in discipleship so that students will assume positions of leadership, knowing and communicating the Christian faith compassionately to various age levels-preschool through young adult - 4.
 To complete self-instructional course requirements (Most courses consist of 10 PACEs with a PACE Test, monitored by an ACBI-authorized proctor.
 Additional reading and writing activities may be assigned in the PACEs.) - 5.
 To complete blended distance learning courses as required - 6.
-To complete on-site training courses

-Note: Adult learners with prior learning assessment (PLA) will not need to travel for the ED 401 Educational Assistant course.
+To complete on-site training courses - Note: Adult learners with prior learning assessment (PLA) will not need to travel for the ED 401 Educational Assistant course.

-ACBI Years 1 and 2 (60 Credit Hours) + Years 3 and 4 (60 Credit Hours)
+4-Year Program, 120 Credit Hours ACBI Years 1 and 2 (60 Credit Hours) + Years 3 and 4 (60 Credit Hours)

-BI 401 Biblical Worldview I 3 Credits ED 302 Enhancing the Learning Center 3 Credits ED 317 Biblical Principles of Leadership 3 Credits SC 211 Introduction to Physical Science 3 Credits SP 201 Principles of Public Speaking 3 Credits
+- BI 401 Biblical Worldview I

+- ED 302 Enhancing the Learning Center

+- ED 317 Biblical Principles of Leadership

+- SC 211 Introduction to Physical Science

+- SP 201 Principles of Public Speaking

-BI 211 Biblical Theology I 3 Credits
+- BI 211 Biblical Theology I

-ED 112 Philosophy of Individualization 3 Credits
+- ED 112 Philosophy of Individualization

-BI 312 Biblical Geography II 3 Credits
+- BI 312 Biblical Geography II

-BI 120 Introduction to Counseling 3 Credits
+- BI 120 Introduction to Counseling Electives

-Electives 3 Credits